-3.5.8.1 Restrictions
+3.4.8.1 Restrictions

-USB logging in this form isn't available or automatically deactivated if the battery test logging in the battery test is activated or the PV function EN50530 is configured and loaded.
+USB logging in this form isn't available or automatically deactivated if the battery test logging in the battery test is activated.

-3.5.8.2 Configuration
+3.4.8.2 Configuration

-Also see section 3.5.3.6.
+Also see section 3.4.3.6.
 After USB logging has been enabled and the parameters Logging interval and Start/Stop have been set, logging can be started anytime after leaving the Settings menu.

-Furthermore see section 3.5.3.1.
+Furthermore see section 3.4.3.1.
 There are additional settings for the CSV file itself as generated by the USB logging features.
 You can switch the column separator format between german/european standard (Default) or US american standard (US).
 The other option is used to deactivate the physical unit that is added by default to every set/actual value in the log file.
 Deactivating this option simplifies the CSV file processing in MS Excel or similar tools.

-3.5.8.3 Handling (start/stop)
+3.4.8.3 Handling (start/stop)

-With setting Start/stop to At DC on/off logging will start each time the DC terminal of the device is switched on, no matter if manually with the front button On/Off or remotely via analog or digital interface.
+With setting Start/stop to At DC on/off logging will start each time the DC input of the device is switched on, no matter if manually with the front button On/Off or remotely via analog or digital interface.
 With setting Manual it's different.
 Logging is then started and stopped only in the quick menu (see figure to the right).